sriram570/Stony-CCS/README.md

 # README

-This is a consensus calling tool created as part of the CSE 549 - Computational Biology final project at Stony Brook University.
+This is a consensus calling tool (named stonyccs) created as part of the CSE 549 - Computational Biology final project at Stony Brook University.
 It aims to improve the consensus calling methods used to call Pacbio long reads.

 (An included report.pdf file details the methods attempted and results observed)